retrography/scanning/README.md

 So, you have bought a cheap scanner and you want to get professional-quality scans out of it?
 Here are some walk-through guides for the best workflows I have achieved.
 All these workflows use either ScanGear, the scan software that comes with your scanner, or open source / free software easily obtainable from the internet.
+The only exception is Photoshop, that I have assumed everyone dealing with photos uses.
+But no advanced photoshop functionality has been used here, so go ahead and try the same methods on Gimp.
+It should work.

 By the way all these methods, except those who rely on Sane open source drivers, should be applicable to the other consumer-level scanners currently in production.
 Unfortunately there are no working Sane drivers for the excellent Nikon scanners and the ubiquitous Epson scanners.